April 27th 2022

 The products on this page have been chosen by our editorial team.
 If you buy something we write about we may earn an affiliate commission.

-Healthy hair is on most of our beauty wish lists (who doesn't want a thick, shiny mane?) and over the years we’ve tried many-a hack to try and get healthy hair.
-From washing it in rice water to air drying it, there’s not much we haven’t tried in pursuit of our dream locks.
+Healthy hair is on most of our beauty wish lists (who doesn't want a thick, shiny mane?).
+From washing it in rice water to air drying it, there’s not much we haven’t tried in pursuit of healthy hair.
+What do the experts do?

 1. Bin your plastic comb